tpham178/Budgeting_App/README.md

 # Budgeting_App
-Create a budgeting app to keep track of your speding
+Create a budgeting app to keep track of your spending